platelet-app/platelet/CONTRIBUTING.md

 ```

 The email address must be different to the one used for the super account, but one you can access.

+You will receive an email to that address with login details.
+From there you can start using this instance of platelet.

 ###### Public bucket with profile pictures